mliew21396/remote-work-u3/week-7/5-design-cc-mission-solo-challenge/README.md

 You should use time-management strategies to keep yourself on task and motivated.
 Check in with yourself often.
 This can be a simple challenge if you design it that way, or you could build an elaborate world.
 Keep it simple at first.
 You can always add on later.

-Click [here](http://kiopelani.github.io/Projects/orpheus_game.html) to see one student's bonus solution to the challenge.
+Click [here](http://kiopelani.github.io/Projects/orpheus_game.html) to see one student's solution (they completed the optional release to make it a web game).
 You don't have to go this in depth, but it's a great example of student creativity.

 ## Release 0: Design your Mission